Practice management software: User verdicts

 Senta hit the streets in 2015 and now boasts more than 130 user firms.
 It comes with an attractive home page dashboard that points the user to components that include a flexible client view page, a workflow scheduling engine and lightweight, but functional CRM and marketing tools.

-Integration is a strong point, allowing Senta to link into cloud bookkeeping tools within the practice and beyond via application programming interfaces (APIs) to Companies House, HMRC and other data sources such as Zapier.
+Integration is a strong point, allowing Senta to link into cloud bookkeeping tools within the practice and beyond via application programming interfaces (APIs) to Companies House and other data sources such as Zapier.

-“If you could get a hybrid of them all you’d have an ideal solution,” said AccountingWEB member Glenn Martin after spending five hours reviewing the four cloud-based practice management applications.
+“If you could get a hybrid of them all you’d have an ideal solution,” said AccountingWEB member Glenn Martin after spending five hours reviewing the four cloud accounting practice management software.

 At the start of our workshop, the participants were advised that it can be fruitless trying to find the “best” software.
 Every application comes from a different place and price point, and the art of selection is to find the best fit with the practice’s functional requirements and budget.